McMaster-Baby-Lab/handbook/pages/Research/research.md

 permalink: /research
 ---

-# Research
+# Research Procedures

-Here, we list documents, instructions, and resources for our research.
+Here, we outline the basics of running studies, ethics approval, and data management.
 {: .fs-6 .fw-300 }